So, finally, you have taken the decision!!! Trust me! Fishing is going to be one of the most amazing things you have done in your life.

 - Fishing Line: For beginners, I think the monofilament line is surely a better option.
 If you are thinking of grabbing small fishes, then check if the line has an 8-pound test on the label.

-- Hooks and weights: If you ask me for a suggestion as a beginner on fishing, I’d suggest you get combo kits that will get you the different kind of weights and hooks.
-If you are going for small fishes, hood with the size of 6 & 10 would be better for you.
+- Hooks and weights: If you ask me for a suggestion as a beginner on fishing, I’d suggest you get combo kits that will get you the different kinds of weights and hooks.
+If you are going for small fishes, the hood with the size of 6 & 10 would be better for you.

 - Bait: I think live bait is a better option for any kind of fishing and you can easily get a grab on that from stores that sell sporting goods or you can check in the tackle shop as well.
 I think as ideal live bait crickets, minnows, nightcrawlers are better.
 But if you don’t want to go with the live bait, then artificial can also be used in this regard.